Party of Industrialists and Entrepreneurs of Turkmenistan

 The Party of Industrialists and Entrepreneurs of Turkmenistan (Türkmenistanyň Senagatçylar we Telekeçiler partiýasy) is a political party in Turkmenistan.
-The party originated in August 2012 as first legal opposition party in the country.
-On 10 June 2013 Party leader Ovezmammed Mammedov was elected to the Assembly of Turkmenistan in a by-election held for five vacant seats.
+The party originated in August 2012 as the first legal opposition party in the country.
+On 10 June 2013, Party leader Ovezmammed Mammedov was elected to the Assembly of Turkmenistan in a by-election held for five vacant seats.

 In December 2017 delegates at the second national party conference elected Saparmyrat Ovganov as the party's new leader.

 Criticism

-The party supports the policy of President Gurbanguly Berdimuhamedow.
+The party supports the policy of President Gurbanguly Berdimuhamedow and Serdar.
 According to critics, the party appeared only to create the illusion of multiparty elections.